Everything you need to know about technical drawings

 Scale:

-To make Technical drawings, very often, we use a specific scale.
+We often use a specific scale to make technical drawings.
 This scale allows the viewer to understand the relationship between the drawing and the actual size of the product or structure.

 We can represent this scale as a ratio of 1:50 or 1/4 inch = 1 foot.